 As I mentioned last week, lately we’ve been indoors more than usual, and while I value indoor activities in their own manner, there’s nothing quite like exploring the outdoors, especially with children.
-We spent all day Saturday inside cleaning in spite of the beautiful weather (blech!), so when Sunday arrived with glorious sun expected to warm us to almost 70 degrees (!), Mark and I agreed a day hike in the nearby pines would be the best way to enjoy some quality family time and the weather.
-So we all filled our water bottles, threw some PB&J sandwiches and fruit into a backpack, piled into our old ‘Burban, and headed to the nearest state park.
+We spent all day Saturday inside cleaning in spite of the beautiful weather (ugh), so when Sunday arrived with glorious sun expected to warm us to almost 70 degrees, Mark and I agreed that a daytrip and hike in the nearby pines would be the best way to enjoy some quality family time and the weather.
+So we all filled our water bottles, threw some PB&J sandwiches and fruit into a backpack, piled into our old ‘Burban, and headed to Huntsville State Park.
 We upturned rocks, climbed through thickets, studied the layers of tree bark, and watched for various wildlife and young trees sprouting the park floors.
 With the sun trickling down through the tree-line, we noticed the various fungi growing along some of the trees — “Oh!
 That’s one of the kingdoms of living things!”
 Blythe exclaimed.
 (Thank you, Classical Conversations.)
 As the kids continued to touch and observe and breathe in just a few of the things they’ve learned through memory work or books, I was reminded of this quote by Charlotte Mason, a 19th century educator:

 The question is not — how much does the youth know? when he has finished his education — but how much does he care? and about how many orders of things does he care?
 In fact, how large is the room in which he finds his feet set? and, therefore, how full is the life he has before him?